The Adjust Mobile Measurement Glossary

 By itself, a metric like ARPU only tells you how much a user is worth over a set amount of time.
 By combining it with retention, LTV gives a marketer a rough model that can be used to predict the user’s future value.
 This can show that a user delivers more value in the long-term than average revenue, which enables the marketer to increase the budget to their user acquisition campaigns, giving them a better chance of acquiring more valuable users.

 For example, say an app has a monthly ARPU of $5.
 If the marketer stops calculating there, they will assume that their cost-per-impression (or CPI) could only reach $4.99 before spend stops being profitable – restricting acquisition options.

-As a result, the marketer discovers that they can spend up to $16.65 on acquiring a user: significantly expanding available acquisition options.
+However, if the marketer is also able to calculate that their churn rate is 30%, they can find out their LTV: as a result, the marketer discovers that they can spend up to $16.65 on acquiring a user: significantly expanding their acquisition options.

 The biggest challenge to calculating LTV is that it’s a forecasting metric, and not set in stone.
 Essentially, LTV shifts and changes as user behavior evolves.
 This means that the equation used above, while a useful model to show how LTV is used, is too simplistic to be used accurately for mobile marketing purposes.

 As an example, say that 20 out of 100 app users retain for three months but their ARPU suddenly changes in the final month due to an unsuccessful app update.
 In this instance, the LTV used to calculate the cost of marketing to them was forecast as too high, and could change future LTV.
 Most LTV calculations contain an extra layer of mathematics focused on forecasting – making calculations more complicated.